 Listed below are some of the many advantages of roll forming:

-- The practically unlimited design possibilities for profile cross sections
+- The virtually unlimited design possibilities for profile cross sections.

 - The usability of different materials (steel, non-ferrous metals) with different surfaces - up to coated sheets.

 - The process can manufacture almost all sheet metal thicknesses - from 0.1 mm to 20 mm and more).

 - There are no theoretical limits to the required profile dimensions or maximum profile lengths.

 - Constant product quality, minimal material handling, cost-effective rolls with long tool life, achievable strict tolerances.